-Note You can reduce the noise generated during long exposures by using [♠: Long exp. noise reduction] (♠).
-Using a tripod and the bulb timer is recommended for bulb exposures.
-You can also shoot bulb exposures with Remote Switch RS-60E3 (sold separately, ♠).
-You can also use Remote Controller RC-6 or Wireless Remote Control BR-E1 (both sold separately) for bulb exposures.
+- You can reduce the noise generated during long exposures by using [ can be considered by the considered by the can be considered by the consid - Using a tripod and the bulb timer is recommended for bulb exposures. - You can also use Remote Controller RC-6 or Wireless Remote Control BR-E1 (both sold separately) for bulb exposures.
 When you press the remote controller's release (transmit) button, the bulb exposure will start immediately or 2 sec. later.
-Press the button again to stoop the bulb exposure.
+Press the button again to stop the bulb exposure.